MpanjiSiwingwa/Metaboic-syndrome-prediction-using-machine-learning/README.md

  ### Project Overview
  ---
-Our aim was to systematically investigate the performance of the seven popular machine learning (ML) algorithms in predicting metabolic syndrome risks in PLHIV on a dolutegravair based regimen.
-The final analysis included 1034 VISEND participants without MetS at baseline who completed follow-up to 144 weeks.
-The follow up visists were at weeks 24, 48, 64, 96, 112 and 144.
-At the follow up visits, anthropometric measurements were done, blood for lipid profile, CD$ count, blood glucose and HIV viral load (HIVVL) were collected and testing.
-The dataset was divided randomly into two groups, one was the training set (80%) and the other test set (20%).
-To predict MetS outcomes, the dataset was randomly divided into the training set extreme gradient boosting (XGB), Gaussian naive Bayes (NB), k-nearest neighbors (KNN), L1-penalized logistic regression (LR), L2-penalized logistic regression (LR2), support vector machine with radial basis function (SVM), decision tree (DT), and random forest (RF).
-Ten-fold cross-validation was employed when developing the model and fine-tuning the hyperparameters in the training set.
-In the test set, the model's performance was assessed in terms of its clinical significance, discrimination, and calibration.
-The performances of the predictive models were evaluated using accuracy, sensitivity, specificity, precision, f1-score, and AUC.
+We analyzed a retrospective cohort of 1027 PLHIV without MetS at baseline, followed-up for 144 weeks.
+Participants were randomly allocated into training (70%) and test (30%) sets.
+Logistic regression (LR), support vector machine (SVM-linear/radial), decision tree (DT), random forest (RF), k-nearest neighbors (KNN), Gaussian naive Bayes (NB), lightGBM and XGBoost were used to predict MetS outcomes.
+Models were trained using five-fold cross-validation with hyperparameter tuning.
+Performance was assessed on the test set using discrimination, calibration, and classification metrics.
+RF was used to rank the importance of the predictors.
+In this study, we sought to develop and validate a suite of supervised machine learning algorithms to predict the onset of MetS in a Zambian cohort of PLHIV on dolutegravir (DTG)-based regimens.

 ### Data Source
 ---
-VISEND clinical trial Data: The primary dataset used for this analysis is "MetSyn_dataset_2025.xlsx" file, this file contains baseline, week-_24, week-_48, week-_64, week-_96, week-_112 and week-_144 follow up visits with information on antropometric measurements, lipid profile, HIVVL and CD4 count test.
+VISEND clinical trial Data: The primary dataset used for this analysis is "MetSyn_dataset_2025.xlsx" file, this file contains baseline and week-_144 follow up visits with information on antropometric measurements, lipid profile, HIVVL and CD4 count test.

 ### Tools
 ---
 - Excel -data cleaning and capturing [Download here)(https://www.microsoft.com)
 - RedCap -data storage [Download here](https://redcap.moh.gov.zm)
-- Python -data cleaning and analysis [dowload here](https://www.python.org/downloads)
+- R -data cleaning and analysis [dowload here](https://https://cran.r-project.org)

 ### Data cleaning and Preparation
 ---